Wodan58/joy1/doc/JOYimplJOY.md

 The old source code had a `!` as an alternative for the period at the end of a program.
 The reason was the processing of floating points. `1.` is a valid floating point in C. That may be true, but Joy can have its own definition of a floating point.
-In the Joy definition it is required to have a digits on both sides of the decimal separator.
+In the Joy definition it is required to have digits on both sides of the decimal separator.
 So, `1. ` with a non-digit character after the decimal point is parsed as an integer, followed by a full stop, followed by whatever comes thereafter.
 Joy is somewhat tied to C as the implementation